safar-jn/design-patterns/README.md

 ![prototype-architecture](./prototype-architecture.svg)

-[TODO] high-level description of individual components

-App is designed using microservice architecure beacause of its importance it has to have extremely high fault tolerance and fast DRs (disaster recovery).
-Besides all that this type of an architecture provides high scalability and almost zero downtime during releases of new versions.
+The prototype is designed using microservice architecture mainly 'cause of its extremely high fault tolerance and exceptionally fast DRs (Disaster Recovery).
+Besides all that, this architecture is also highly scalable and excels in "on the fly" version releases with almost zero downtime.

+There are 4 main services:

-- **REQUEST HANDLER** is a microservice responsible for handling communication with other systems (exposes API)
+- **REQUEST HANDLER** is a service responsible for handling communication with other systems (exposes API for requests)
-- **SCRAPER** is microservice responsible for crawling through a set of websites and downloading all relevant info about given client
+- **SCRAPER** is a service responsible for crawling through a set of websites and collecting relevant info about given client
-- **TRANSFORMER** is a microservice responsible for going through scraped data and assigning individual values some numerical counterparts
+- **TRANSFORMER** is a service responsible for going through the scraped data and transforming them into numerical values
-- **MODELER** is a microservice responsible for calculating final score usign some mathematical (statistical) models
+- **MODELER** is a service responsible for fitting the transformed data into some statistical model and running calculations

-Besides these components app has an internal **database** used for storing final results and is connected to an external **datawarehouse** where it logs every last piece of scraped information for audit purposes.
+Besides these services, the app has an internal **database** used for storing final results and is connected to an external **data warehouse** where it logs every last piece of scraped information for audit purposes.

 ### DATA FLOW

+[TODO] rewrite

 App accepts new request in request handler service and checks whether there is already recently calculated score for given client in DB.
 If yes it returns it otherwise it creates in-progress